Signum21/Spaceship/README.md

 # Spaceship

-To run the project clone the repository inside a folder called "Origin"
+To run the project, clone the repository inside a folder called "Origin".

 p5js version on Netlify: https://peaceful-goldwasser-c3d6a5.netlify.app/